Developing Confident, Literate and Cultured Citizens for the Future

 General English – Year 11

 Year 11 students enrolled in the General English course consolidate and refine the skills and knowledge needed to become competent, confident and engaged users of English in a variety of contexts.
 The General course is designed to provide students with the skills that will empower them to succeed in a wide range of post-secondary pathways.
 The course develops students’ language, literacy and literary skills to enable them to communicate successfully both orally and in writing and to enjoy and value using language for both imaginative and practical purposes.
-Students continuing on this pathway into Year 12 in 2016 will learn how the interaction of structure, language, audience and context helps to shape how the audience makes meaning.
+Students continuing on this pathway into Year 12 will learn how the interaction of structure, language, audience and context helps to shape how the audience makes meaning.

 Foundation English – Year 11